A Woman proudly owning her place in the kitchen.

 Out of all the places I could be on a holiday weekend night, why here?
 I thought, as I squeeze-bottled lines of red pepper sauce over a seafood tagliarini dish.
+(Oh, squeeze bottles, what would we cooks ever do without them?)
 I couldn’t think about how weeded I was, or the heat, or the fresh burn bubbles going all the way up my arm.
 In restaurant speak, “weeded” or “being in the weeds” means slammed, way behind, struggling to stay on top of the rush.
 Imagine you’re juggling, but people keep throwing you balls, and you have to keep juggling all of them.
-Then the balls catch fire, but you can't stop.
+Then the balls catch fire, but you can’t stop.
 And people keep telling you, “I need that ball now!
 How long before you’re done?”

 Women are expected to cook at home for their family, not in a tough, physically arduous, mentally exhausting, balls-to-the-wall-paced, no-screw-ups-allowed, male-dominated restaurant kitchen.